Jocelyn Hagen: Work

-Commissions and Awards
+Commissions and awards

 Hagen has been awarded McKnight Artist Fellowships in 2010 and a grant from the Minnesota State Arts Board to complete a piece for the Metropolitan Symphony Orchestra in Minneapolis.
 She received the Live Music for Dance grant from the American Composer's Forum in 2011 and 2014 to create new works with choreographer Penelope Freeh.
 She received the Sorel Foundation's recording grant in 2011 to record amass.

 Hagen has also received other grants from the American Composer's Forum.
 She received The American Prize, third place, in Composition, Choral Division in 2015 for "Sanctus," from amass.
 She also received The American Prize, first place, for Opera/Musical Theatre in 2017, and the Sage Award for Best Overall Design in 2015 for Test Pilot.

-amass
+Mass

 During her time as composer-in-residence for The Singers, Hagen initially planned to write a traditional setting of the Catholic Mass.
-However, while considering the “Credo” text, she struggled with the idea of the “Credo” as the only path to salvation.
+However, while considering the "Credo" text, she struggled with the idea of the "Credo" as the only path to salvation.
 She instead included spiritual poems from various faith traditions, ultimately creating a unique piece that connects the oratorio and mass traditions.
-In doing so, she presents a “pluralistic view of religion as well as a message of unity and peace” for all audiences.
+In doing so, she presents a "pluralistic view of religion as well as a message of unity and peace" for all audiences.

 This 65-minute work features soprano, tenor, and bass soloists, four-part choir, solo cello, cello quartet, guitar, and three percussionists.
 Hagen explored the use of homemade percussion instruments, including handmade oxygen tank bells. amass uses a diversity of timbres from the varied use of solo and ensemble textures, and traditional and experimental tone colors.
 In combining both sacred and secular texts, amass continues the tradition of the Catholic Mass, as well as inviting the audience to consider multiple paths to salvation.
-“Frequent rhapsodic repetitions of texts throughout the oratorio allow listeners to meditate and reflect on the work’s music and its spiritual narrative without the encumbrance of new texts to consider.”
+"Frequent rhapsodic repetitions of texts throughout the oratorio allow listeners to meditate and reflect on the work's music and its spiritual narrative without the encumbrance of new texts to consider."